ZheWang1107/ZheWang1107.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
 I am a PhD student at [the School of Economics, Zhejiang University](http://www.cec.zju.edu.cn/).
-I graduated with a Bachelor's degree in Finance from the same institution in 2024, and then directly pursued my PhD at Zhejiang University.

-My research interests lie in **Asset Pricing** and **Behavioral Finance**.
+I graduated with a Bachelor's degree in Finance from the same institution in 2024, and then directly pursued my PhD at Zhejiang University.<br>My research interests lie in **Asset Pricing** and **Behavioral Finance**.
 I welcome any feedback on my working papers!

 ## Education
 - **Zhejiang University, School of Economics**<br>Ph.D. in Finance, 2024 – Present<br>B.A. in Finance, 2020 – 2024